-The person's health
+- The person's health

-The type of infection
+- The type of infection

-Whether the infected prosthesis can be safely removed
+- Whether the infected prosthesis can be safely removed

 When to Contact a Medical Professional

-Call your provider if you:
+Contact your provider if you:

-Develop symptoms of osteomyelitis
+- Develop symptoms of osteomyelitis

-Have osteomyelitis that continues even with treatment
+- Have osteomyelitis that continues even with treatment

-Jatin M. Vyas, MD, PhD, Assistant Professor in Medicine, Harvard Medical School; Assistant in Medicine, Division of Infectious Disease, Department of Medicine, Massachusetts General Hospital, Boston, MA.
+Reviewed By: Jatin M. Vyas, MD, PhD, Associate Professor in Medicine, Harvard Medical School; Associate in Medicine, Division of Infectious Disease, Department of Medicine, Massachusetts General Hospital, Boston, MA.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.